 Gabapentin is used to treat partial seizures as well as nerve pain typically caused by shingles infection.
 As a result, it may be used as an alternative to Lyrica.

-Gabapentin is often used as part of a combination therapy, which means you may take it with other drugs.
+Gabapentin is often used as part of a combination therapy, which means you may take it

 For damaged nerves, the drug seems to prevent an increase in sensitivity to pain that usually accompanies the disorder.